-The Chamberlin Lectureship is coordinated by the Office of Religious and Spiritual Life and was established at Lewis & Clark College in 1979 by the Rev. Mark and Dr. Corinne Chamberlin.
+The Chamberlin Lectureship is coordinated by the Office of Spiritual Life and was established at Lewis & Clark College in 1979 by the Rev. Mark and Dr. Corinne Chamberlin.
 Rev. Chamberlin was a minister in the United Methodist Church and Dr. Chamberlin practiced medicine in the Gresham area of Portland for over thirty years.
-Their hope was to bring nationally acclaimed speakers to our campus who exemplify through their scholarship or professional work a deep commitment to social justice as rooted in the Abrahamic faith traditions.
-Previous Chamberlin Lecturers include, among others, Nobel Peace Prize recipient Elie Wiesel, former United States Ambassador to the United Nations Rev. Andrew Young, and Rabbi Michael Lerner (see photos below).
+Their hope was to bring nationally acclaimed speakers to our campus who exemplify through their scholarship or professional work a deep commitment to social justice as rooted in the faith traditions of Judaism, Christianity, and Islam.
+Previous Chamberlin Lecturers include, among others, Nobel Peace Prize recipient Elie Wiesel, former United States Ambassador to the United Nations Rev. Andrew Young, Charlayne Hunter-Gault, Rabbi Michael Lerner, and James Foreman, Jr.

-For more information about the Chamberlin Lectureship, please contact Mark Duntley, Dean of Religious and Spiritual Life.
+For more information about the Chamberlin Lectureship, please contact Hilary Martin Himan, Chaplain and Director of Spiritual Life.